-Kuan-Chou Chen is the Thomas M. McDermott Sr. Endowed Chair, Professor in Economic Development, Professor of Management Information Systems, and Department Head of the Department of Information Systems, Finance, and Business Analytics, as well as Interim Department Head of Department of Graduate Studies in Education (2013-2014) at Purdue University Calumet.
+Kuan-Chou Chen is the Associate Dean for Graduate Program and Research, Thomas M. McDermott Sr. Endowed Chair, Professor in Economic Development, Professor of Management Information Systems.
+He was the Department Head of Information Systems, Finance, and Business Analytics (2005-2016), as well as Interim Department Head of Department of Graduate Studies in Education (2013-2014) at Purdue University Northwest.
 He received his Ph.D. from Michigan State University and his MBA from National Cheng-Kung University in Taiwan.
 He specialized in computer programming, system simulation, project management, decision support systems, data mining, system analysis and design, e-business strategy and application, supply chain management, network design and security, knowledge management, and information economy.
 Professor Chen has more than 90 scholarly publications, most in peer-reviewed journals.
 He is an active participant in several professional journals and serves on three paper reviewer boards.
 Currently he is an Editor-in-Chief of International Journal of e-Education, e-Business, e-Management and e-Learning.
-His productivity and scholarship have been recognized by his colleagues, being nominated three years in a row for an 'Outstanding Scholar Award.'
-He also the recipient of Teacher of the Year Award (Purdue University Calumet, 2005).
+His productivity and scholarship have been recognized by his colleagues, being nominated three years in a row for an "Outstanding Scholar Award."
+He also the recipient of Teacher of the Year Award (Purdue University Northwest, 2005).

 Prof. Benny C. F. Cheung

 Knowledge Management and Innovation Research Centre, Department of Industrial and Systems Engineering, The Hong Kong Polytechnic University, Hong Kong